mldangelo/personal-site/src/data/about.md

 # Travel / Geography

 - I am originally from Buffalo, New York.
-I have since lived in Palo Alto, Mountain View, San Francisco, Seattle, and New York.
+I have since lived in Palo Alto, Mountain View, San Francisco, Seattle, and New York City.
 - I've been to approximately 50 countries, some of which I have forgotten, many of which I would like to revisit.
 - In 2016, I visited Canada, Ethiopia, Austria, Germany, Belgium, Ireland, Northern Ireland, Italy, Romania, Sweden, Norway, Svalbard, Panama, Costa Rica, Uganda, Japan, and the UAE, mostly in that order.
 - In 2017, I visited Canada, Japan, Denmark, Germany, Sweden, Estonia, Russia, the Netherlands, Belgium, the U.K., Spain, Iceland, France, Switzerland, Ethiopia, and Luxembourg.